Synchronous Firefly Photography Workshop

 - A sturdy tripod and head

-- Camera backpack
+- Camera backpack with rain cover

-- Laptop with Adobe Photoshop installed
+- Laptop Computer with Adobe Photoshop installed

 - Water bottle